 - Coinsurance — The percentage you pay for a covered healthcare service, separate from a deductible.

 - What do health plans cover?

 All Moda Health plans cover essential health benefits, like preventive care.
-There is no dollar limit on coverage for essential health benefits, so you can keep receiving the care that you need.
+There is no dollar limit on in-network coverage for essential health benefits, so you can keep receiving the care that you need.
 Our plans also pay for part of your other healthcare costs.
 Members pay the cost of care until the deductible is met.
-Once you meet your out-of-pocket maximum, which includes deductible, coinsurance and copays, Moda Health pays the remainder of your medical expenses.
+Once you meet your out-of-pocket maximum, which includes deductible, coinsurance and copays, Moda Health pays the remainder of your covered medical expenses.

 - What are essential health benefits?

 Essential health benefits are the following 10 categories of services that health insurance plans must cover under the Affordable Care Act:

 - Ambulatory patient services (outpatient care you get without being admitted to a hospital)

 - Pregnancy, maternity and newborn care (both before and after birth)

 - Mental health and substance use disorder services, including behavioral health treatment (this includes counseling and psychotherapy)

 - Rehabilitative and habilitative services and devices (services and devices to help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills)